BackupTheBerlios/viscacha-svn/viscacha/_docs/readme.txt

 Many changes were made in the langauge files.
 You have to update all files.
 If you translated the files, make a backup and diff the files later manually.
 You can not update them.
 English files are in the folder "2".
 German files are in the folder "1".
+Please remember: After updating please check the settings for all languages in your admin control panel.
+Please check that the settings "Country code" and "Language_code" are set correctly.
+If they are not correct there can occur problems with updating to a newer version or with plugins an components.

 If you have installed the quick reply plugin copy the file "quick-reply.php" into the folder where the plugin is installed (Standard: 17).